roytang/blog/content/post/2008/03/city-champs-trials-iv-reveillark-blink.md

 The mirror match had a a really bad play from me.
 We both had Body Doubles that were &#8216;larks, plus each had another random 2/2 flier.
 I was at six in game three, he was still at twenty, we were both basically in topdeck mode.
 He swings with six power in the air, I block with my guys to get everyone killed.
 Big mistake, since he's the Active Player, my trigger resolves first and he gets to Sower whatever I bring back; I bring in two Body Doubles copying Reveillarks; the second mistake was not realizing I that I had a Blink in the yard, could have prevented the Sower trigger and brought back two more guys, a large enough swing that would have been enough to win me the game that I eventually lost.

-Anyway, still unsure if I will play this deck at City Champs, as it's very tiring&#8230;
+Anyway, still unsure if I will play this deck at City Champs, as it's very tiring...